 - How long a patient can expect to survive after a cancer diagnosis.

-- A rare and malignant cancer of the mesothelium — a thin layer of tissue that lines the lungs and chest cavity.
-The only definitive cause is asbestos fibers that have been inhaled or ingested.
-These fibers create scar tissue and inflammation, which can later damage DNA and develop into cancerous tumors.
+- A rare and malignant cancer of the mesothelium — a thin layer of tissue that lines the lungs, heart, and chest and abdominal cavities.
+The only definitive cause of mesothelioma is exposure to asbestos.
+When asbestos is inhaled or ingested, its microscopic fibers cause inflammation and irritation to the mesothelium.
+This creates scar tissue, which can later damage DNA and develop into cancerous tumors.
 There are three primary types of mesothelioma.

 - This form of mesothelioma affects the pleura, or lining of the lungs and chest cavity.
 It’s the most common form of mesothelioma, comprising 70–90 percent of all diagnoses.

 - This type of mesothelioma affects the lining of the stomach or abdominal cavity, known as the peritoneum.

 - The rarest form of mesothelioma.
 Tumors develop in the pericardium — the protective tissue surrounding the heart.

 - There are two types of mesothelioma cells, epithelioid and sarcomatoid.
 Tumors may also be biphasic, which is a combination of the two.